C Cheat Sheet

 Off By One Rules

-Off By One problems are annoying.
+Off by one bugs are annoying.

 I try to stick to these rules for consistency.